Rick Grimes: Post-prison (2008–2009)

 Carl is enraged by Rick, claiming him responsible for their losses.
 Rick also begins to suffer hallucinations of his wife.
 The survivors of the prison assault — Rick, Michonne and Carl — return to Hershel's farm where they reunite with the remainder of the prison group who left before the assault.
 They meet a new group of survivors who are on a mission to Washington, D.C., which consist of Abraham Ford (the leader), Eugene Porter (a man who claims to have knowledge on the cure, requesting to go to D.C.) and Rosita Espinosa (Abraham's girlfriend).
 On the journey to D.C., the group face many threats.
 As Rick and Abraham take the interstate to Rick's hometown, they are confronted by a group of marauders who hold them at gunpoint, as one tries to sexually assault Carl.
 Rick, overcome with rage, bites one of the bandits' jugular vein, which distracts the other bandits.
 Abraham shoots the bandit holding him at gunpoint and comforts Carl as Rick proceeds to stab the remaining bandit to death.
 Rick later reunites with Morgan in his hometown, who has lost his sanity after his son's death.
 Rick, Abraham, Carl and Morgan encounter a large horde who follow them back to the survivors' camp.
-Later, after suffering several losses, the group meet a preacher named Gabriel Stokes and confront a cannibalistic group of hunters.
-“By the end of Season four, Rick reunites with the group but they all end up getting stuck inside a cargo truck with no way of possible escape.
-Instead of sulking, Rick responds before the season fades out, “They’re screwing with the wrong people.”
-Alternatively, there is an uncensored version of this scene in which showcases the word “fucking” in place of the word “screwing.”
+Later, after suffering several losses, the group meets a preacher named Gabriel Stokes and confronts a cannibalistic group of hunters.